-If your car runs on regular, you would never even think of putting diesel fuel in your tank.
-You wouldn't try to run a flashlight on D batteries rather than the AA batteries it needs.
+If your car runs on regular gasoline, you would never even think of putting diesel fuel in your tank.
+Likewise, you wouldn't try to run a flashlight on D batteries when it takes AA batteries.
 That's because trying to operate any electronic device or tool with the wrong power source can be, at the very least, ineffective.
-In some cases, using the wrong fuel can be damaging and even dangerous.
+In some cases, using the wrong fuel can even be damaging and dangerous.

 Before You Begin

 Before you begin mixing, make sure you’ve read the manual that came with your specific chainsaw for information on any unique needs it may have.
 If you lost your manual, online versions are available on Stihl’s website.

 Make sure you use a gasoline container specifically created for this purpose.
 No-spill receptacles reduce splashes, spilling, and evaporation.
 When choosing which gasoline to use, keep in mind that this isn't the place to skimp.

 Unleaded gasoline with a minimum octane rating of 89 is recommended.
 A lower octane can cause some issues, such as increased engine temperature, increased piston seizures, and engine damage.
 Stihl offers 2-cycle oils made especially for Stihl chainsaws.
 Premium quality 2-cycle fuels provide protection for your engine.

 All Stihl equipment operates on a 2:1 ratio.
 Use the below as a guide for creating your mixture: